Commentary on Revelation (covers all chapters from 1 thru 22, including Introduction)

 When we come to Revelation with a New Testament understanding, the result is a much more accurate picture of what’s going on in this book.
 Because as I keep stressing, Revelation is a NT book, and must be treated as such.

 Furthermore, while the literal approach may be easier, it greatly confuses the who and what and when throughout this book.
-A strict literal approach presents a false picture of what’s really going on.
-It’s bewildering to me how an OT-centered theology like Premillennialism (especially Dispensational Premillennialism), can have such wide acceptance among Christians.
-To be accurate, we must have a completely NT-centered focus.
+A strict literal approach presents a false picture of what’s really going on in this book.
+It’s bewildering to me how an OT-centered theology (as it relates to Israel) like Dispensationalism, can have such wide acceptance among Christians.
+To be accurate, we must have a NT-centered focus.

 It’s important to point out that being completely accurate in the details of events is not nearly as important as being accurate about what the events themselves are about.
 In other words, a ballpark understanding is what’s most important.
 As long as we have a proper understanding of the events themselves, being a little off regarding the details doesn’t change the picture that much.
 It’s when we misinterpret the whole event, that it changes the whole picture.
 For example, I may correctly see a car, but be a little fuzzy on the details.
 That’s ok, at least I know that it’s a car.
 However, if I identify it as a house, I have a real problem.
 Thus it’s more important to be correct about the overall picture, than it is about the fine details.